Protests highlight growing U.S. unease over coronavirus lockdowns | CBC News

 Trump, who has sparred with a number of Democratic governors critical of his response to the health crisis, has said there were enough tests for COVID-19, the respiratory illness caused by the novel coronavirus.

-In a series of tweets on Monday, Trump said governors had shifted from complaining about a scarcity of ventilators to griping about not having what they needed to ramp up testing capacity.
+In a series of tweets on Monday, Trump said governors had shifted from complaining about a scarcity of ventilators to griping about not having what they needed to ramp up testing capacity, while he accused them of "playing a very dangerous political game."

 "Now they scream 'Testing, Testing, Testing,' again playing a very dangerous political game.
 States, not the Federal Government, should be doing the Testing - But we will work with the Governors and get it done," he said in a tweet.